 During my ongoing F-beauty mission (note: according to a few sources including a Filipino beauty subreddit, not everyone embraces this nickname), I was happy to find out about Prim Botanicals, a skincare brand based in New York.
 Founder Stefanie Walmsley, born in the Philippines, was inspired to start her skincare company after taking a trip to the island of Cebu to rest and recharge.
 She was both burned out and breaking out with a career as an Oscar-winning film producer and having just gone through a divorce.
 During her visit, Walmsley realized just how much of the Philippines’ beauty and wellness remedies were steeped in nature.

-Aside from an ingredients standpoint, there are many reasons why the Philippines is poised to be influential in the beauty world.
-“We are a country of many skin types and colors and I think what makes Filipina beauty special and unique is that we are appreciative and comfortable in our own skin,” says Tan.
+Aside from an ingredient standpoint, there are many reasons the Philippines is poised to be influential in the beauty world.
+“We are a country of many skin types and colors, and I think what makes Filipina beauty special and unique is that we are appreciative and comfortable in our own skin,” says Tan.
 “Instead of hiding our imperfections, we prefer to highlight our features and make them stand out.”
-Vice Cosmetics, a makeup brand from Filipino celebrity Vice Ganda that launched in 2017, preaches “Ganda for All” (beauty for all).
+Vice Cosmetics, a makeup brand from Filipino celebrity Vice Ganda that launched in 2017, preaches, “Ganda for all” (beauty for all).

 “Being a country with diverse heritage—Spanish, Malays, Chinese—Filipino beauty embraces inclusivity and diversity,” a rep for the brand says.
 “As a local cosmetics brand with Ganda for All as our core value, we try to stand out by offering a range of shades that are suitable for the Filipinx skin tone.”
 This is especially important to highlight, as skin-whitening products were commonplace in Philippines stores, a product of the country’s colonial history.